andlo/mycroft-skills-list-gitbook/skills/telegram-skill.luke5sky.md

 - Install this skill on your Mycroft Device

 - Create a telegram bot:
-Open Telegram App on your smartphone, click on the search symbol in the upper right corner<br/>
-Search for BotFather and click on it<br/>
+Open Telegram App on your smartphone, click on the search symbol in the upper right corner Search for BotFather and click on it
-Now type /newbot hit enter<br/>
+Now type /newbot hit enter
 Botfather should reply with: Alright, a new bot.
-How are we going to call it? please chosse a name for your bot.<br/>
+How are we going to call it? please chosse a name for your bot.
-Give your bot a displayname like Mycroft<br/>
+Give your bot a displayname like Mycroft
 Botfather should reply with: Good.
 Now let's choose a username for your bot.
 It must end in bot.
-Like this, for example: TetrisBot or tetris-bot.<br/>
+Like this, for example: TetrisBot or tetris-bot.
-Give your bot unique username like lukesmycroftbot<br/>
-Botfather should now give you your token for this bot<br/>
-Save this token and don't post it online or send it to people, safety first!<br/>
+Give your bot unique username like lukesmycroftbot Botfather should now give you your token for this bot Save this token and don't post it online or send it to people, safety first!

 Telegram documentation on botfather: https://core.telegram.org/bots#6-botfather